yoshito-maeoka/xdebug-on-docker-with-vscode/README.md

 ## Usage

-The Xdebug3 config happens in the php.ini. these directives are updated for xdebug3.
+The Xdebug3 should be configured in the php.ini. these directives are updated for xdebug3. see more details of upgrade from xdebug2 [here](https://xdebug.org/docs/upgrade_guide)

  A sample `docker-compose.yml` comes along with it so you can get this up and running in one command: `docker-compose up --build -d`.